Get tutorials, AI agent recipes, webinars, and early product updates in your inbox every two weeks

 An edgengram works best when an app is watching user keypresses in real time.
 This is one of the features that was not yet added to the app, but you can continue the feature here if you like.

-Once a search analyzer has been made, it wil need an index to use the @@ operator (the MATCHES operator).
+Once a search analyzer has been made, it will need an index to use the @@ operator (the MATCHES operator).
 These include BM25 which will allow us to see not just matches, but the score so that results can be sorted by best match.
-(Fun fact: I originally assumed that the BM in BM25 was a fancy algorithm name like “Biedermann-Mendelstein” but it just stands for “Best Match”)
+(Fun fact: I originally assumed that the BM in BM25 was a fancy algorithm name like "Biedermann-Mendelstein" but it just stands for "Best Match")

 The statement also has a HIGHLIGHTS clause which lets us highlight any matching text to make it easy to find when looking at the results of a full-text search.